This sneaker gets more colorful the more you wear it

 Art collective and sometimes streetwear brand MSCHF has made its name by both thumbing its nose at consumerism while stoking it through its hypebeast-meets-Warhol product drops.

 The New York-based group was responsible for Lil Nas X’s notorious Satan Shoes, a limited run of 666 pairs of modified Nike Air Max 97s that earned it a lawsuit from none other than the sneaker giant itself last March.
 (The companies agreed to a settlement in April.)
 Last week, MSCHF unveiled ice cream trucks in New York and Los Angeles selling Eat the Rich Popsicles—$10 frozen treats shaped like the visages of Jeff Bezos, Bill Gates, Elon Musk, Mark Zuckerberg, and Alibaba’s Jack Ma.

-The organization has now dropped its latest creation: the Gobstomper sneaker, made in collaboration with Jimmy Fallon and announced on The Tonight Show Monday.
-The $195 Gobstomper is a skate shoe that reveals different colors as the surface gray suede is worn away with use, much like a Gobstopper candy changes shades as its outer layers dissolve.
+The organization has now dropped its latest creation: the Gobstomper sneaker, made in collaboration with Jimmy Fallon.
+Announced on The Tonight Show on Monday, the $195 Gobstomper is a skate shoe that reveals different colors as the surface gray suede is worn away with use, much like a Gobstopper candy changes shades as its outer layers dissolve.

 “I’m excited about this one, because Jimmy is a genuine sneakerhead, but he’s never done a sneaker,” says Daniel Greenberg, cofounder and chief revenue officer of MSCHF.
 And though the organization has a knack for achieving virality online, MSCHF’s collaboration with Fallon and The Tonight Show signals a new push to introduce the group’s decidedly outré perspective to more mainstream audiences.